DIPlib/diplib/DIPworkplan.md

     few library functions, meant for the library user to implement pixel-wise processing, and filters, without the steep learning curve nor pointers.

+7. Measurement framework, a class to hold measurement data, and a class that knows all measurement features and can apply them to images.
+Depends on `dip::Framework::Scan()`.

+8. `dip::Framework::Separable()`.
+Will be tested more thoroughly through the functions that use it.
+Not yet parallelized.

 ## What still needs to be done:

 1.  **(X)**